praveen889/trip-planner/README.md

 ### During Developement of this website.

 For the Gradient Color i use `webgradients.com`, it holds a lot of gradient colour collections.
+Data is written in JSON format, already included in this project.

 ### Data Collection